 The Root System of Coconut Palm Tree

 The roots of the Coconut tree thrive on sandy soil and moisture like other Palm tree species.
 These roots grow shallow on the soil surface and only a few are rooted deep for nutritional and water purposes.
-The roots of a Palm are of fibrous type like other Palm tree roots which are a characteristic of some grass species.
+The roots of a Palm are of fibrous type like other Palm tree roots which are characteristic of some grass species.

 The number of roots per Coconut Palm tree depends upon its age as these roots keep growing to form the base of a stem throughout its life.
-An average of 3,600 roots can be produced by a Coconut tree which is 60 to 70 years old.
+An average of 3,600 roots can be produced by a Coconut tree that is 60 to 70 years old.

 Functions of Palm Tree Roots

-Since Palm Trees have long trunks and large fronds, their roots have a major role in keeping these structures moist and provide them with a certain amount of nutrition.
+Since Palm Trees have long trunks and large fronds, their roots have a major role in keeping these structures moist and providing them with a certain amount of nutrition.
 Let us discuss some of the important functions of the Roots of a Palm Tree.

-- They also absorb dissolved minerals in the form of magnesium, iron and manganese which are necessary to prevent the fronds from yellowing.
+- They also absorb dissolved minerals in the form of magnesium, iron, and manganese which are necessary to prevent the fronds from yellowing.

 - They conduct the absorbed water and nutrients up to the length of the trunk and to the fronds to keep them green and fresh.